astronomer/docs/astro/set-up-data-lineage.md

 ## Extract lineage data from external systems to Astro

-When you integrate an external data lineage system with Astro or you are working with Astro locally, you need to define the `OPENLINEAGE_NAMESPACE`, `OPENLINEAGE_URL`, and `OPENLINEAGE_API_KEY` environment variables to make sure the correct OpenLineage data is sent to Astro.
-To locate the `OPENLINEAGE_NAMESPACE` variable in the Cloud UI, select a Workspace and then copy the value with the format `<text>-<text>-<four-digit-number>` next to the Deployment name.
-The format for the `OPENLINEAGE_URL` variable is `https://astro-<your-astro-base-domain>.datakin.com`.
-To locate the `OPENLINEAGE_API_KEY` variable, go to `https://cloud.<your-astro-base-domain>.io/settings` and copy the value in the **Lineage API Key** field.
+When you integrate an external data lineage system with Astro or you are working with Astro locally and are not using a supported Airflow operator, you need to provide a Deployment namespace, your Organization's OpenLineage URL, and your organization's OpenLineage API key.
+This information is used to send OpenLineage data to the correct place in Astro.

+To locate the your Deployment namespace in the Cloud UI, select a Workspace and then copy the value with the format `<text>-<text>-<four-digit-number>` next to the Deployment name.
+To locate your Organization's OpenLineage URL and OpenLineage API key, go to `https://cloud.<your-astro-base-domain>.io/settings` and copy the values in the **Lineage API Key** and **OpenLineage URL** fields.

 ## Snowflake and OpenLineage with Airflow